alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 },
 ```

 Then you just call `this.emit(':askHandler', speechOutput, repromptSpeech)` and the attributes are handled for you.
-This sort of abstraction keeps the `emit` there, so it's clear that content is being emitted, requires no nasty binding like a function might (as `this` points to the right place already), doesn't use promises and can clean improve error messages by pointing you to a more specific handler, rather than a single handler with loads of different processes in it.
+This sort of abstraction keeps the `emit` there, so it's clear that content is being emitted, requires no nasty binding like a function might (as `this` points to the right place already), doesn't use promises, and can improve error messages by pointing you to a more specific handler, rather than a single handler with loads of different processes in it.

 ---